zoeyg/public-write-ups/hack-the-box/travel.md

 ## Owning trvl-admin

 Note: You can skip this step if you like, it's unnecessary, but was part of the learning process for me.
-Let's create a script to make the necessary changes:
+Let's create a script to make the necessary changes so we can ssh in:

 ```sh
 #!/bin/sh